-In Oregon, the following individuals or agencies may obtain copies of a death certificate:
+A long form death certificate does state the cause of death.
+The following individuals or agencies may obtain copies of a long form death certificate:

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 It is rarely necessary; refrigeration serves the same purpose.